-Canadian Propane Distribution has approximately 190,000 customer locations, serving residential, wholesale, commercial, agricultural, industrial and automotive customer markets.
-No one customer represented more than 10% of its total revenue or delivered volume in 2021.
-About 66% of the total portable annual fuel volume is sold during the winter heating season, usually from October to March.
+Canadian Propane Distribution has approximately 196,000 customer locations, serving residential, commercial, agricultural, industrial and automotive customers.
+No one customer represented more than 10% of its total revenue or delivered volume in 2022.
+About 67% of the total portable annual fuel volume is sold during the winter heating season, usually from October to March.